Jartza/pico-crt-clock/README.md

   `"default"` as the mode shown when no mapped pin is low.
 Omit the integer keys entirely (e.g. `{"default": "full"}`) to lock news to one mode and free up those GPIOs.
+- Electricity uses the same `modes` pattern.
+For example, `{"default": "today", 13: "tomorrow"}` reuses the same secondary switch style as news.
+If electricity has no integer GPIO keys, it ignores detail GPIOs entirely and stays on its default view.

 ---